 The Early College Program is an opportunity for students to earn a high school diploma and an Associate's Degree at the same time.
 Eligible students are selected by a committee at CVCC.
 The cost of the Early College Program books is covered by LCS but the tuition is the responsibility of each family.
 There are some opportunities for financial assistance to families with financial hardship.
-Counselors have the financial hardship forms.
+Counselors have the financial hardship forms

-Courses offered by University of Lynchburg may require costs of books and tuition to be covered by the family.
 Any student seeking to take courses on the CVCC campus on their own and not a part of any LCS approved program must seek prior approval and all costs for books and tuition are the responsibility of the family.